ericchase-library/ts-library/README.md

 - _please leave a trail_

-When making a copy of this project, I _kindly ask_ that you include the text within the `NOTICE` file somewhere (perhaps in your own README.md or LICENSE or NOTICE file?) or a link to this repository so that other readers of your project may also be able to find this original template.
+When making a copy of this project, I _kindly ask_ that you include the text within the `NOTICE` file somewhere (perhaps in your own README.md or LICENSE or NOTICE file?) or a link to this repository so that other users of your project may also be able to find this original template.

 ```
 Typescript Library
 https://github.com/ericchase-library/ts-library

-Copyright © 2024 ericchase
+Copyright © 2025 ericchase

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.